 Rembrandt van Rijn – one of the most popular artists of the Netherlands.
 His paintings are famous and well known all over the world, yet do you know how the Dutch master lived?
-Visit the museum and follow in his footsteps.
-The artist bought the house, which is located in the middle of Amsterdam, in 1639 and lived there for almost twenty years.
+Visit the Rembrandt House Museum and follow in his footsteps.
+The artist bought the house located in the centre of Amsterdam in 1639.
+He eventually lived there for almost twenty years.

-The Rembrandt house museum is completely decorated as if you were walking through the house of a rich man in the Golden Age of Holland, the 17th century.
-Even though Rembrandt died poor, during his lifetime he earned a lot of money, painting portraits of the rich merchants of the city.
+The Rembrandt house museum decorations are as if you were walking through the house of a rich man in the Golden Age of Holland in the 17th century.
+Even though Rembrandt died poor, during his lifetime he earned a lot of money.
+Especially with painting portraits of the rich merchants of the city.

-The museum holds an extraordinary collection of etchings by Rembrandt, but also has a lot of works by artists who were inspired by Rembrandt.
-Some contemporary artists use the works of Rembrandt in an amazing way, come and see it for yourself!
+The museum holds an extraordinary collection of etchings by Rembrandt, but also shows a lot of works by artists who were inspired by the famous painter.
+Some contemporary artists use the works of Rembrandt in an amazing way, come and meet him in his own home.

 |LOCATION||Jodenbreestraat 4, Amsterdam|